 Directory.Delete Method (String, Boolean)

-Deletes the specified directory and, if indicated, any subdirectories and files in the directory.
+Deletes an empty directory and, if indicated, any subdirectories and files in the directory.

 Assembly: mscorlib (in mscorlib.dll)

 A file with the same name and location specified by path exists.

 The directory specified by path is read-only, or recursive is false and path is not an empty directory.

 The directory is the application's current working directory.